dsindia/dsi-portal-server/README.md

             - DELETE /{resource}/:id      (Eg:- DELETE /posts/:id)

-            Note that the here we have to use the plural.
+          Note that here we have to use the plural.

 ## Collections
   1. *Users*